What can I do for your child?

 Reasons to choose to have lessons with me?

-- I am a full-time online specialist maths tutor offering a bespoke tutoring service; this is what I do as my job.
+- Educating your child is a priority to me.
+I provide Online Tuition.
+I am a full-time online specialist maths tutor offering a professional bespoke tutoring service; this is what I do as my job.
 I know exactly what to do to help.

-- I am a qualified teacher with over 20 years of educational experience.
+- So what is my background?
+I am a qualified teacher with over 20 years of educational experience.
 After teaching in Primary Schools and as Head of Maths in a Prep School, I moved to teach Secondary age and taught Maths up to GCSE/IGCSE.
 This gives me a unique viewpoint in which I have a deep understanding of how each topic builds cyclically upon itself.
-Very few teachers or tutors have this background.
+Very few teachers or indeed tutors have this background.
 This means I can understand and help your child in a way that most tutors don’t know how to.

-- I have tried and tested methods of identifying the gaps in children’s knowledge, and I can identify missing knowledge or skills or misconceptions, fill those gaps and raise attainment.
+- Is your child struggling with year group maths?
+No matter how many times they try to do the homework task, it doesn’t make any sense to them?
+I have tried and tested methods of identifying the gaps in children’s knowledge, and I can identify missing knowledge or skills or misconceptions, fill those gaps and raise attainment.
 I identify, and we go back to topics that they have previously not mastered and that are preventing them from understanding something harder, and I fill in the gaps.
-This takes experience, and specialised knowledge which I have and many less experienced teachers don’t have.
+This takes experience, and specialised knowledge which I have and many less experienced teachers and tutors don’t have.

-- I do not work to any rigid scheme of work, but tailor all lessons to your child’s needs using my vast experience.
+- Do you want your child treated as a person, not a commodity?
+I do not work to any rigid scheme of work, but tailor all lessons to your child’s needs using my vast experience.
 I plan, prepare and teach each child as an individual holistically.
 Many tutors will teach a set lesson that week to all of the children they teach that are the same age.
 But I teach them what they need me to teach them, rather than a set school curriculum for that month or week or age group.

 - Overall, a happy child learns better.
 I like to bring humour into my lessons, to help pupils relax and engage better with their learning.
 As I have spent many years working in heavily pastoral roles, I passionately believe in promoting the well-being of a child above all else.